ThreatHuntingProject/hunter/README.md

 # Hunter
 A threat hunting / data analysis environment based on Python, Pandas, PySpark and Jupyter Notebook.

 The following is a partial list of the major features:

 * Support for either the traditional Notebook or the new Lab interface
 * Built-in extensions manager for the Notebook interface
 * Python 3 (default) and Python 2 kernels
-* Preinstalled libraries useful data search, analysis and visualization, including
+* Preinstalled libraries useful for data search, analysis and visualization, including
   * elasticsearch-dsl
   * splunk-sdk
   * pandas